What Does it Mean to Study Information Technology?

 Deciding which program type is right for you can be difficult.
 Here are several degree options to consider before choosing to major in IT:

 Certificate programs in information technology usually last between six and 12 months.
 Generally, these programs help a student to learn the basics of a particular area of information technology, and they are widely available through accredited online and distance learning institutions.
 IT certificate programs are often suitable for students who have experience in the information technology field and are seeking to specialize in a particular skill or learn more about a particular topic.
 Core courses may include:

 - Concepts of Programming

 Associate Degrees in Information Technology

-- Computer interfaces
+- Fundamentals of Computer Networks

 Bachelor's Degrees in Information Technology

 IT bachelor's degree programs usually require four years of academic study to complete.
 The first two years often consist of introductory courses in information technology and general education requirements, while the last two years focus on the more specific and advanced aspects of the field.
 Typical courses for an information technology major include:

 A master's degree program in information technology is meant to dive deeper into the specialized higher-level areas of the field that a bachelor's degree program only touches on.
 A bachelor's degree is typically considered a prerequisite for admission to a master's program, as it lays the groundwork of basic skills and knowledge that a master's degree program can build upon.
 Although curriculum varies by specialty and institution, master's-level courses may include: